seth-milojevic/OCRFlashcard/README.md

 Check the "Allow HTML in fields" checkbox.

-Your field mapping should now show the following for the fields.
+Your field mapping should now show the following for the fields:

     Field 1 of file is:	mapped to Front

     Field 2 of file is:	mapped to Back

     Field 3 of file is:	mapped to Tags

 After confirming that everything is correct, just click Import!